 The procurer shall award points based on the improvement in life cycle performance of the main building elements listed in Table a in comparison with a reference building or other competing designs.
-This shall be according to either option 1 (based on EPDs) or option 2 (based on an LCA) as presented below.
+This shall be according to option 1 (based on EPDs) as presented below.
 The basis for the comparison and the option to be used shall be specified in the ITT.